LaurenOldfield/laurenoldfield.github.io/about.md

 <span class="image left"><img src="{{ "/images/DATA_510x361.jpg" | absolute_url }}" alt="" /></span>

-I'm currently a PhD candidate at Dartmouth School of Graduate and Advanced Studies working in the [Christsensen Molecular Epidemiology Lab](http://christensen-lab.com).
-I'm part of the [Quantitative Biomedical Sciences program](https://dartmouth.edu/~qbs), where my training combines bioinformatics, biostatistics, epidemiology, machine learning, and deep learning to study disease.
+I'm a PhD graduate from the Guarini School of Graduate and Advanced Studies at Dartmouth where I worked in the [Christsensen Molecular Epidemiology Lab](http://christensen-lab.com).
+I was part of the [Quantitative Biomedical Sciences program](https://dartmouth.edu/~qbs), where my training combined bioinformatics, biostatistics, epidemiology, machine learning, and deep learning to study disease.

 When I'm not thinking about science, I spend my time outside.
 If you can't get ahold of me, I'm most likely lost in the woods somewhere having a blast.